 Before posting in Networking & Wireless

-When troubleshooting wireless it's important that the system is fully updated.
-Using wired internet access please run
+When troubleshooting wireless, it's important that the system is fully updated.
+Using a wired internet connection, please run:

 and reboot if necessary.

 sudo apt-get update

 If you still have the issue, please download and run the wireless info script, which will gather information to help diagnose your system.
 You can run it using these commands:

 This will create the file "wireless-info.txt" at the location it is run from, and depending on its size, an additional archive called "wireless-info.tar.gz", for attaching on the forums.
 Sensitive information like MAC addresses and WPA/WEP keys are masked automatically.